CERT-Polska/karton/docs/task_headers_payloads.rst

 Task payload
 ------------

 Payload is also a dictionary, but it's not required to be a flat structure like headers are.
-Its contents does not affect the routing so task semantics must be defined by headers.
+Its contents do not affect the routing so task semantics must be defined by headers.

 .. code-block:: python